In Icy, plugins are small modules containing one or several functionalities.

 Splashscreen: Appears when launching Icy if selected by the Icy kernel developers.
 Use the Splash Screen maker plugin to prepare your splashcreen.
 Once your splashscreen is uploaded along with your plugin description, contact the Icy kernel developers on the image.sc forum, categorie “Development”, tag “icy” to ask for your splashscreen to be added to the list of images displayed upon Icy launching.

 Links: Links to a reference publication and/or to the Zenodo and/or a GitHub repository hosting your code or test images.
+We encourage you to link your Zenodo upload to the Icy Bioimage Analysis software Zenodo community.
 Please help & encourage other users to cite your plugin by writing as much information as needed in the description.

 Affiliation: Your affiliation lab / team / unit and institute or company.

 Short description: A few sentences full of keywords of interest to explain what your plugin is doing.
 This will also appear under the plugin title in a Google search.